funkelab/drosophila_neurotransmitters/README.md

 This repository contains curated data on neurotransmitters used by different cell types (Bates et al. 2019) in *Drosophila melanogaster*.
 The data is stored in a version-controlled .csv file named `gt_data.csv`, with changes managed through GitHub Pull Requests.

+For a complete list of references for our ground truth, please see our [CITATIONS.md](CITATIONS.md) file.

 ![fafb_783_known_nts](https://github.com/funkelab/drosophila_neurotransmitters/blob/main/inst/images/fafb_783_known_nts.png?raw=true)

 ## Scope